PaulWheatcroft/theCocktailShaker/README.md

 As someone who has some ingredients in their drinks cabinet I would like to:
 1. Find a cocktail I can make with the ingredients I have available
-    - The result needs to let me know all the ingredients I need to use
+    - The results need to let me know all the ingredients I need to use
-    - The result need to show me how to make the cocktail
+    - The results need to show me how to make the cocktail
-    - The result needs to show me a picture of the cocktail
+    - The results need to show me a picture of the cocktail
 2. If I'm not inspired by the first choice I would like to find another option using the same ingredients
 3. If I like what I find I would like to email the full ingredients list including instructions of how to make the drink to an email address of my choice.
 4. If I don't find any drink that inspire me I would like to start again